 Abstract

 Triangle Partition Mode (TPM) requires the generation of a bi-prediction motion vector (biMv) for motion field storage in the blending area.
 It was mentioned in AHG16 that the process for generating this biMv is unnecessarily complex.
 It is thus proposed to simplify the generation of this biMv.
 Three methods are proposed to simplify this process.
 A first method provides X.XX% in RA / X.XX% in LDB.
 A second method provides X.XX% in RA / X.XX% in LDB.
 A third method provides no BD-rate loss in RA / X.XX% in LDB.
+A fourth method provides X.XX% in RA / X.XX% in LDB.

 Problem Statement